wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/1-introduction.md

 The Power BI account is required for two reasons:
 - To upload a Power BI Desktop file, which is a data source for report development.
-- To publish reports, which is optional and dependent on the student having access to a workspace of Premium capacity
+- To publish reports, which are optional and dependent on the student having access to a workspace of Premium capacity

 ## To receive credit for this module of the train-the-trainer course
 Watch the videos, practice the labs, visit the resources, and complete all the quizzes to receive credit.